curateteaching/digitalpedagogy/keywords/assessment.md

 * Copy of Artifact: forthcoming
 * Creator: Heidi Heim

-Heim is one of several Emblem Scholars at the University of Illinois at Urbana-Champaign who engaged in undergraduate digital humanities research.
-Student researchers "create metadata by transcribing emblem mottos and associating this data with their respective emblems in their book for scholarly and pedagogical purposes.
-This digital humanities project focuses on Renaissance Emblem books."
+Heim is one of several Emblem Scholars at the University of Illinois at Urbana-Champaign who engaged in undergraduate digital humanities research as they created metadata for Renaissance Emblem books as part of a collaborative research team.
 Heim's personal narrative provides a self-assessment of key skills and concepts learned in the context of this collaborative research project.
+Like other assessment examples in this curation, Heim's assessment narrative provides the foundation for understanding what she learned and what she contributed to the project.
+Reflection, as seen previously, is a key element in participatory assessment.
+Students are able to articulate their understanding of a project, course, or learning objective and then provide evidence for how they have achieved those goals.
+Heim comments that "The outcomes from Emblematica Online and the intellectual and practical skills and knowledge attained by its students relate not only to Emblem research in the digital humanities but also individually to our approaches towards our education, relationships, and future.
+For example, next semester one objective is to advance our knowledge of Iconclass and html indexing.
+Not only would this enhance our skills as metadata scholars but also in a society becoming ever more technological, coding would advance our potential in whatever industry we chose."
+She discusses the skills she has learned and how she has showcased them in this project, and she also points to future skills that she now knows she needs to learn.
 Further, this project is a prime example of modeling professional expectations for students as Heim and her Emblem Scholars cohort worked alongside faculty as participatory researchers.

-JENTERY: Wonderful to see undergraduate research included here.
-Would you be willing to elaborate on how this participatory research was assessed?

 ### Structuring Reflection
 ![screenshot](images/assessmentLuther.png)